sashminea/auto-editor-gui/README.md

 - Clear logging of actions and results. 📊
 - Modern UI components with Tailwind CSS. 🛠️
 - Built-in dark mode for comfortable viewing. 🌒
+- Automatic creation of `Auto Editor Output` folder (if it doesn't already exist). 📁
+- Instructions for running the app with admin privileges to handle folder creation issues. 🔑

 ## 📁 Project Structure